jarcher/openfmb-loadpublisher/README.md

 ## Building

-The loadpublisher is dependent on the [openfmb-common-mqtt](https://github.com/openfmb/openfmb-common-mqtt).
+The loadpublisher is dependent on the [openfmb-common-mqtt](https://github.com/openfmb/openfmb-common-mqtt) repository.
 To build the loadpublisher do the following:

 ```shell
 git clone https://github.com/openfmb/openfmb-loadpublisher.git